Intermodalics/pickit-docs/docs/documentation/detection/teach/how-to-use-pickit-teach.rst

 .. note:: There is a hard limit on the Teach matching time of 5 seconds.
    Before applying any optimization, this limit could be reached.

+The next step is to define on or more :ref:`Pick points<pick-points-teach>`.
+Once the pick points are defined, the valid and pickable objects are shown in different colors in the Object viewer.